tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 “Lady Karma?”

 “Just Karma is fine.
 Or Carme.
 Or Nemesis.
 Becky with the good hair.
 Regina George.
+Heather.
+The Head Cheerleader.
+Lucy Van Pelt.
 But most people go by Karma.
+She looked at me with a disagreeable expression.
 On Wednesdays, we wear pink.
+Guess you didn't get the memo."

 “Listen Shep, you've been a challenge for me.”

 “Why does everyone know my name?”

 ”Oh.
 Sorry, Wilbur.
-You're one fine pig.”
+It's just that you're one fine pig.”

 “Stop.”